SarbajitNandy/GST-Match-Assistant/README.md

 >   This application comes with executable binary files.\
 >   Doesn't require any sort of installation,\
->   Just download, run and work
+>   Just download the 'Package' folder, run those executable and work

 ### Demo Workflow